StevenDixonDev/Building-Electron-Apps-The-Guide/Tutorials/#2A_SettingUpElectronReact/readme.md

 You will notice that the browserslist was changed from the last tutorial where we set up react.
 This is changed to relfect the browser used by Electron.

-There are a lot of things to learn with electron, unfortunatly this tutorial does not cover how to use electron just how to set it up but [here](https://gitconnected.com/learn/electron) is a really good resource for learning.
+There are a lot of things to learn with electron, ununfortunatelyhis tutorial does not cover how to use electron just how to set it up but [here](https://gitconnected.com/learn/electron) is a really good resource for learning.

 Make sure to check the template folder here to make sure you did not miss anything.
 You should be able to run "npm install" in the folder then "npm start"  to start the app.

-All right our next step is actually getting the app built! check out the tutorial [Setting Up Electron React Build](../%233A_SettingUpElectronReactBuild/)
+All right our next step is actually getting the app built! check out the tutorial [Setting Up Electron React Build](../#3A_SettingUpElectronReactBuild/)